yazhevichka15/QA-Intership-AutomationTesting/README.md

 1. Navigate to the `RestApiTests` folder
 2. Open the `swagger-coverage-report` folder
 3. Double-click the `swagger-coverage-admin-report.html` file or the `swagger-coverage-frontend-report.html` file

+---

+## 4. Market Processing Services Integration Tests

+This is the implementation of integration test scripts for a market processing application

+### Project Structure

+-   `MarketDataRecord` — this class is a model for objects of the type `MarketData`, it contains fields from the table `market_data` and getters and setters
+-   `MarketProcessingIntegrationTests` — this class contains test scripts for a market processing application

+Key features that have been tested:

+-   processing valid MarketEvent input
+-   processing valid MarketReport input
+-   processing invalid input

+### Installation

+1. Clone this repository (or download ZIP)
+2. Open the project in IntelliJ IDEA
+3. Open the `DataProcServiceTests` module

+### How to run tests

+0. Run Docker Desktop
+1. Select the `SimpleFinanceTracker\DataProcServiceTests` module using `CMD` or `Terminal` in IntelliJ IDEA
+2. Enter the command `docker-compose up -d`
+3. Check the launch with the command `docker ps`
+4. In IntelliJ IDEA open the Gradle window and select `DataProcServiceTests`
+5. Select the task `Task\verification\test` and double-click on it

+If database connections are encountered, try the following:

+1. Interrupt the contenter's work with the command `docker-compose down -v`
+2. Check if the port for PostgreSQL is busy with the command `netstat -aon | findstr :5432`.
+If the port is busy, should to disable these processes
+3. In the file `MarketProcessingIntegrationTests.java` replace the value of variable `POSTGRES_USER` with `"user"` and the value of variable `POSTGRES_PASSWORD` with `"password"`.
+In the file `docker-compose.yml` replace the value of variables `POSTGRES_USER` and `SPRING_DATASOURCE_USERNAME` with `user` and the value of variables `POSTGRES_PASSWORD` and `SPRING_DATASOURCE_PASSWORD` with `password`
+4. Try running the tests again